THOMASELOVE/431-classes-2023/projB/schedule.md

 MON 12-11 | 2:45 PM to 3:05 PM | Parishma Guttoo and Abrar Alamoudi | G172 | **IN PERSON**
 MON 12-11 | 3:10 PM to 3:30 PM | Naif AlQahtani | G051 | **IN PERSON**
 MON 12-11 | 3:35 PM to 3:55 PM | Robert Schauner | G481 | **IN PERSON**

-- IN PERSON meetings will be held in Dr. Love's office on the Ground Floor of the Wood Building: Wood WG82-J.
-- ZOOM information will be made available in December.

 ## Tuesday 2023-12-12 Presentations